kinaklub/filmfest.by/submissions/docs/submission_en.rst

     Page ###Page### / ###Total###

 ============================
-Cinema Perpetuum Mobile 2014
+Cinema Perpetuum Mobile 2016
 ============================
 Film submission form
 --------------------
-Deadline: December 31, 2014
+Deadline: November 15, 2015
 %(sections)s

 If your film is done in another language different from English, Russian or Belarusian it must be supplied with English, or Belarusian, or Russian subtitles.
 Attached DVD must be without menu.

-Film submission form must be sent with DVD before  December 31, 2014 to
+Film submission form must be sent with DVD before  November 15, 2015 to

   “Aliaksandr Martyniuk, Cinema Perpetuum Mobile ”